Mauriyin/vuepress-homepage/docs/README.md

 BS, Sept 2015 - Jun 2019

 ## Working Experience
+- **Meta Reality Lab**, Sept 2023 - Present, Redmond, WA
+  - Working on the optimization of the Wi-Fi network for XR products.
+  - MMAI use cases performance analysis and optimization for AR/Smart Glasses.

-- **Meta, TED wireless Team**, Jun 2022 - Sept, 2022, Sunnyvale, CA
+- **Meta, TED wireless Team**, Jun 2022 - Sept 2022, Sunnyvale, CA
   - HW Product Engineer Intern
-  - Working on the optimization of Wi-Fi network for XR scenarios.
+  - Working on the optimization of the Wi-Fi network for XR scenarios.

-- **Microsoft Research**, Apr 2021 - Jun, 2022, Oct 2022 - Mar 2023, Redmond, WA
+- **Microsoft Research**, Apr 2021 - Jun 2022, Oct 2022 - Mar 2023, Redmond, WA
   - Research Intern
-  - Working on the optimization of Wi-Fi network for gaming scenarios.
+  - Working on the optimization of Wthe i-Fi network for gaming scenarios.

 - **Intel**, Apr 2018 - Jun, 2019, Beijing, China
   - Research Intern